 The Key Diagram

-This is used to illustrate the main components of the spatial strategy, including the main locations for site allocation and the broad locations for longer term growth.
+This is used to illustrate the main components of the spatial strategy, including the main locations for site allocation and the main broad locations for longer term growth.
 It also shows the main elements of the transport network.

 The Policies Map